SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 One technique at the build-stage that is ideal for performance, is building minimal packages based on likely use.
 At page load, you'll want to load, parse, and execute as little JavaScript as possible.
 Require.js allows me to "exclude" modules from my builds and [create separate secondary modules](https://github.com/requirejs/example-multipage/blob/master/tools/build.js#L8-L45).
 Rather than shaving bytes in your app files, you can avoid loading entire sections of code.
-Most sections of an app have predicatable entry points that you can listen for before injecting more functionality.
+Most sections of an app have predictable entry points that you can listen for before injecting more functionality.

 In my current app, only a fraction of the users click on the button that causes a specific flow to popup.
 Because of this we can